 with Melanie Stengel

 This course will focus on understanding the digital camera and composition.
-Students will learn to use camera controls, composition and lighting to create visual impact and express their vision.
-Through demonstrations, assignments and critiques, students will develop the techniques that allow them to transition from taking photographs to making them.
-This is NOT a Photoshop class.
-The goal is getting the most from your digital camera, and developing your photographic eye.
-The use of computers will not be covered.
+Students will learn to use camera controls, composition, and lighting to create visual impact and express their vision.
+Through demonstrations, assignments, and critiques, students will develop the techniques that allow them to transition from taking photographs to making them.
+(This is NOT a Photoshop class.)
+The goal is to get the most from your digital camera and develop your photographic eye.
+Class will allow time to experiment with techniques.

 Prerequisite: No previous photography experience is necessary.
-Students should read the “getting started” part of their owners manual, and bring the manual to class.
+Students should read the “Getting Started” section of their camera manual and bring the manual to class.

 with Nate Lerner

 Clicking a shutter is just the beginning of the image-making process.
-In this course, we will explore the use of Adobe Lightroom to organize, edit, develop and output photos.
-Students will learn how to configure their cameras for RAW capture to optimize control of their images, and will learn to use Lightroom’s powerful editing tools to improve their images and prepare them for print or digital use.
-Additionally, together we will aim to cultivate visual astuteness through group critique.
+In this course, we will explore the use of Adobe Lightroom Classic CC to organize, edit, develop, and output photos.
+Students will learn how to configure their cameras for RAW capture to optimize control of their images and how to use Lightroom’s powerful editing tools to improve images and prepare them for print or digital use.
+Additionally, we will aim to cultivate visual astuteness through group critique.

 Prerequisite: Basic computer knowledge (Mac or Windows).

 Supplies: While participants are welcome to use the computers in the studio, a laptop with Lightroom Classic CC installed is highly recommended.
 The use of an external hard drive is also encouraged.
 A camera that shoots in RAW is recommended but not required.